 Let’s talk about ChatGPT vs Jasper Chat.
-These are two content writing tools that content marketers can use to write better content faster.
+These are two ai writing tools that content marketers can use to write better content faster.
 The good news is – you’re still not replaceable.

-Have you heard of this ChatGPT AI tool?
-This is an AI chatbot that has content folks, nerds, and the internet losing their collective minds about its capabilities.
+This is an AI chatbot that has content folks, artificial intelligence nerds, and the internet losing their collective minds about its capabilities.
 We’ll get to that.

 Then there’s Jasper.ai, a more established AI writing tool primarily used by content marketers to generate everything from blogs, to landing pages, and facebook ads.

 Now, there are DOZENS of AI writing tools out there, I’ve written about several of them here and here.
 But, we’re not going to talk about them here.

 In this article, I want to explore the differences between ChatGPT’s chat bot and Jasper.ai’s new chat feature and help you leverage these two powerful tools.